Tom-Challenger/Tom-Challenger/README.md

 I’m currently:
 - 🔭 working on a several project the most of them are connected with e-commerce
-- 🌱 learning PHP & GoLang
+- 🌱 learning NodeJS & GoLang

 ⚡ My [site](//tom-challenger.github.io) is almost there too.